On individual leaf depths of trees: Binary trees

-This is the same asymptotic behavior as the average depth of a random node in such trees; see~\cite[Prop.\ VII.3]{flajolet_analytic_2009}.
+The asymptotic behavior from equation~\eqref{eq:average_random_leaf} is the same as if one considers the average depth of a random node rather than a random leaf; see~\cite[Prop.\ VII.3]{flajolet_analytic_2009}.
 For comparison, the average height of binary trees, defined as the maximum depth of any leaf, behaves like $2\sqrt{\pi n}$; see~\cite[Thm.\ B]{flajolet_average_1982}.

 Higher moments of the distribution of the depth of the $r$th leaf in binary trees have been computed in~\cite{panholzer_moments_2002}.